 After my first year of teaching, I spent a month hiking the Long Trail in Vermont as a reward for myself.
 I spent lots of trail time reflecting on my work and how I could be a better teacher the next year, but I also spent a lot of time thinking about how to keep my socks dry (it was a brutally rainy summer in VT!), whatever perishable fruit I was craving, and the incredible (verdant!) beauty of the woods in Vermont.
 Hiking provides a great mental break from my intense work and has become a reliable way for me to decompress.
 Ultimate frisbee is another favorite way to clear my mind of work.

 Despite lots of time in the woods, I am a lousy outdoor cook.
 I can usually do mac and cheese without screwing it up.
 I have to admit I'm not such a gourmet cook at home either, so I guess it's not so surprising...
 However, I can follow a recipe just fine and am slowly being smitten by the SmittenKitchen blog.
 I recently went on a homemade granola bar kick.

-I gravitate towards people who laugh easily and unselfconsciously, are not wedded to their TVs, frequently talk about what's going on in the world, care deeply about how to address economic inequalities in our country, listen carefully and want to know what I care about, also enjoy spending time alone, will tell me (truthfully!) when the scary part is over in a movie, don't hesitate to admit when they screwed something up, love watching the stars, are compassionate and good neighbors, and would probably tease me about this ridiculously long list.
+I gravitate towards people who laugh easily and unselfconsciously, are not wedded to their TVs, frequently talk about what's going on in the world, care deeply about how to address economic and racial inequalities in our country, listen carefully and want to know what I care about, also enjoy spending time alone, will tell me when the scary part is over in a movie, don't hesitate to admit when they screwed something up, love watching the stars, are compassionate and good neighbors, and would probably tease me about this ridiculously long list.